PlayNetwork/fs-promise-util/README.md

 ### fs-promise-util.readdir (path, options)

-This method reads the contents of a directory and returns a promise.
+fs-promise-util.readdir reads the contents of a directory and returns a promise.

 * path [ string | Buffer ]
 * options [ string | Object ]